Partial VAT Deduction

 When a business is registered for VAT, the deductibility depends on the type of expense:

-How to calculate partial VAT
+How to calculate it

-The deduction rate is calculated as follows:
+The deduction rate is calculated according to this formula:

 (Taxable turnover / Total turnover) × 100

 An example could be a bus company with an annual turnover of DKK 5 million.
-3 million is tourist traffic (subject to VAT) and 2 million is scheduled traffic (VAT-free).

 You can read more about the rules for partial VAT here.